USS Spadefish (SS-411): Third war patrol, January – February 1945

 After spending the holidays at Majuro, Spadefish departed on 6 January 1945 for her third war patrol, conducted with Pompon (SS-267), Atule (SS-403), and Jallao (SS-368) in the Yellow Sea.
 On the day of her departure, two United States Marine Corps SBD Dauntless dive bombers of Marine Scouting Squadron 245 (VMSB-245) mistook her for a Japanese submarine and dropped two depth charges on her after she submerged off Majuro.
-She suffered only supoerficial damage and no casualties, and she proceeded to her patrol area.
+She suffered only superficial damage and no casualties, and she proceeded to her patrol area.

 On 28 January 1945, Spadefish intercepted Japanese convoy and let go with two spreads of torpedoes.
-The 7,158-ton converted seaplane tender Sanuki Maru, exploded and quickly sank, and the frigate Kume spouted flames and began to sink s;owly.
+The 7,158-ton converted seaplane tender Sanuki Maru, exploded and quickly sank, and the frigate Kume spouted flames and began to sink slowly.
 Three Japanese escorts pounced on Spadefish, but she made her escape and continued her patrol.

 Spadefish added to her score on 4 February by sinking the passenger-cargo ship Tairai Maru.
 Two days later, only five miles from Port Arthur, she blasted the 1,092-ton passenger-cargo ship Shohei Maru, to the bottom.
 An enemy patrol airplane dropped a depth charge in the vicinity of the submarine; but, although she was rocked by the shock waves, Spadefish was unharmed and returned to Guam on 13 February.